 VI IMPLICATIONS FOR FRANCHISING

-The advent of this new approach to protecting trade secrets is having both a reactive and proactive impact upon franchising.
+The advent of a new approach to protecting trade secrets is having both a reactive and proactive impact upon franchising.

-On the reactive front, it is essential that franchise agreements are drafted so as to optimise the protection of the franchisor's trade secrets within the context of the relevant jurisdiction – this is, of course nothing new.
-The need, however, to ensure that new trade secret laws are central to the way that the franchise agreement deals with the issue is novel.
+On the reactive front, it is essential that franchisors have properly audited and identified their trade secrets in order that careful diligence is undertaken as to what trade secrets are disclosed to franchisees, and that franchise agreements are then drafted so as to optimise the protection available within the context of the relevant jurisdiction.
+This is, of course, nothing new; however, the need to ensure that new trade secret laws are central to the way that the franchise agreement deals with the issue is novel.
 On the proactive front, a result of the new trade secret laws is that the information will likely become commercially exploitable in its own right.
 For example, some franchises are already exploring new charging structures based on their new ability to classify specific sets of data as 'trade secrets'.
 Franchisors and their advisers need to be alive to the opportunities to exploit previously private processes, recipes or datasets in ways that will generate new income streams.
+Franchisors will also need to have misappropriation action plans in place to set out a clear road map in the event that trade secrets are lost, stolen or destroyed, in terms of both obtaining appropriate redress from the franchisee and being able to protect the business more generally.

-1 James Froud and Mark Abell are partners at Bird & Bird LLP.
+1 Mark Abell is a partner and Jonathan Goldsworthy is a senior associate at Bird & Bird LLP.

 2 Directive (EU) 2016/943 on the protection of undisclosed know-how and business information (trade secrets) against their unlawful acquisition, use and disclosure.